gatsbyjs/gatsby/docs/docs/gatsby-core-philosophy.md

 Anyone can open an issue and ask a question, and we'll respond.
 Anyone can submit a pull request, and we'll give honest feedback on it.
 Anyone can submit an RFC to make a major change to Gatsby.
 And when we want to do this, we'll submit an RFC as a proposal.

 Many of Gatsby's key features emerged from conversation between contributors.
-If you plumb through Gatsby's ols issues, you'll see discussion of many of the core ideas that led to Gatsby -- from our plugin system, performance optimizations, and so on.
+If you plumb through Gatsby's old issues, you'll see discussion of many of the core ideas that led to Gatsby -- from our plugin system, performance optimizations, and so on.

 ### You belong here.